aaagab/nargs/readme.md

     pass
 ```

 **Note**: Class properties with underscore notation are not considered internal fields in the CliArg Class context.
-In other words user can use these properties.
+In other words developer can use these properties.
 Any future modification for these fields would be considered a Nargs major version change or breaking change.
 Underscore prefix for `CliArg` provides:
 - a differentiation between `CliArg argument's properties` and `CliArg argument's children`.
-- a shorter in code notation for user.
+- a shorter in code notation for developer.
 For instance to test the presence on the command-line of a deeply nested argument could be written this way: `rootArg.argOne.nestedArg.nestedNestedArg.nestedNestedNestedArg._here`.

 **argument children** are all CliArg class members that allow accessing children arguments.
 Nargs parses the arguments definition and a CliArg object is created for each child argument.
 CliArg object children are added dynamically if any.
 Nargs uses `setattr()` to add children arguments as class members.
-It allows user to type arguments in the in code context as if arguments were a nested namespaces. i.e.: `root_arg.arg_one.nested_arg_one._here`. children argument class member names start with either an uppercase letter or a lowercase letter.
+It allows developer to type arguments in the in code context as if arguments were a nested namespaces. i.e.: `root_arg.arg_one.nested_arg_one._here`. children argument class member names start with either an uppercase letter or a lowercase letter.

 **argument properties** are all CliArg class members that are not a child argument.
 An argument property starts with an underscore:
 - `self._`: It is a dict that permits dynamic access to argument's properties and and children: